andrea-mel/jays_distress_2025/README.md

 # Siberian jays help conspecifics in distress regardless of social familiarity
-## Andrea Meltzer, Eli D. Strauss, Michael Griesser
+## Andrea Meltzer, Eli D. Strauss, Vlad Demartsev, Michael Griesser
 Data and code associated with manuscript "Siberian jays help conspecifics in distress regardless of social familiarity".

 **Find exemplary playback stimuli (presented in Figure 1 in manuscript) together with their spectograms in folder "Example_calls_Figure_1"**